-A bell will ring slowly 32 times on Wednesday, August 15, 2018 in Omagh where the worst terrorist attack in the Northern Ireland troubles happened exactly 20 years ago.
+A bell will ring slowly 32 times on Wednesday, August 15, 2018 in Omagh where the worst terrorist attack in Northern Ireland's Troubles era happened exactly 20 years ago.

 Each peal will record the deaths of the 31 victims, including twins carried by a 30-year-old woman, and the extra ring is in remembrance of all who have and continue to lose their lives through such atrocities the world over.